xavivg91/rayrender-experiments/README.md

 Playing with [@tylermorganwall](https://twitter.com/tylermorganwall)'s rayrender R package to render cool and weird things.
 I will update this repository with new scenes or animations, I hope you like it!

 * **Mario and Goombas**.
-Mario dodging some Goombas and jumping to hit the block.
+Mario dodging some Goombas and jumping to hit the interrogation block.
 Will there be a mushroom inside?

 <img src='Mario and Goombas/mario-and-goombas.gif' align="center" height="350" /></a>